 The driver nodded, like they were business associates throwing around jargon.
 “You know, I was with Biggie the night he got killed.
 The Vibe party.”

 “Ah, no way man, that’s cool.
-I wish I’d been there,” replied Dan, if he wasn’t in grade school in 1997 like me.
+I wish I’d been there,” replied Dan, as if he wasn’t in grade school in 1997, just like I was.
 The driver kept authoritatively telling his preposterous account of that night, while Dan covered up his skepticism with increasingly enthusiastic reactions.

 Sitting next to my campaign BFF Courtenay, looking out into the cold night full of revelers, I smiled to myself.
 Here we were.
 The reins were almost in hands I could trust.
 We’d made it through.
 We’d made it happen.